What Is Non-Small Cell Lung Cancer?

 Radiation Therapy

-Radiation therapy can also be used as an adjuvant treatment (where it supplements other treatments like surgery) in a multimodal treatment plan.
+Radiation therapy can also be used as an adjuvant treatment (a supplement to other treatments like surgery) in a multimodal treatment plan.

 Targeted Therapy

-Through targeted therapy, doctors try to destroy genes, proteins, or other substances that allow cancer tumors to grow and spread.
+Through targeted therapy, doctors destroy genes, proteins, or other substances that allow cancer tumors to grow and spread.

-One such treatment looks to destroy epidermal growth factor receptors (EGFRs), which are proteins that trigger cell growth if other proteins called epidermal growth factors (EGFs) attach to them.
-A targeted therapy called an EGFR inhibitor stops this process and prevents the cancer cells from multiplying.
+- Epidermal growth factor receptor (EGFR) inhibitors: EGFRs are proteins that trigger cell growth if other proteins attach to them.
+EGFR inhibitors stop this process to prevent cancer cells from multiplying.

-Your oncologists can see which targeted therapies (if any) you qualify for.
+Your oncologists can see which targeted therapies you qualify for.

 Clinical Trials

-Clinical trials may provide hope to patients whose cancer didn’t respond well to standard NSCLC treatments or comes back (recurs).
+Clinical trials may provide hope to patients whose cancer isn’t responding to standard treatments or those experiencing recurrence.

-You can find a list of active NSCLC clinical trials by visiting the cancer.gov Clinical Trials page or speaking with your health care team.
-Keep in mind that you may not qualify for every NSCLC clinical trial depending on your cancer stage, overall health, or other factors.
+You can find a list of active NSCLC clinical trials by speaking with your health care team.
+Which NSCLC clinical trials you’ll qualify for depends on your cancer stage, overall health, or other factors.

 Palliative Care